 Dr. Schmidt is the recipient of the Research and Innovation Award from the Life Sciences and Biomedical Engineering Branch of the Aerospace Medical Association (AsMA), and he received the Marvingt Award from the Aerospace Medical Association for excellence in aerospace medicine.
 These awards were given for his work with the human genome, epigenome, transcriptome, proteome, metabolome, and microbiome in spaceflight.
 This includes his work in translating these findings to precision medicine applications in space.
 Dr. Schmidt also recently received the President’s Medal for excellence in aerospace medicine leadership from the Life Sciences and Biomedical Engineering Branch of AsMA in 2024.

-In his ongoing work with the Mayo Clinic, Dr. Schmidt has led and continues to lead a series of research investigations ranging from 1) ascent of Mount Kilimanjaro studying cardiovascular compensatory limits using echocardiography, 2) multiomics (genome, transcriptome, proteome, metabolome, microbiome) in cancer, 3) systemic and cerebral perfusion in humans using NAD+ precursors, 4) burnout countermeasures in high performance operations of medical personnel, 5) EEG monitoring and molecular countermeasures focused on protecting against brain injury/concussion in athletes engaged in contact sports, and others.
+In his ongoing work with the Mayo Clinic, Dr. Schmidt has led and continues to lead a series of research investigations ranging from 1) ascent of Mount Kilimanjaro studying cardiovascular compensatory limits using echocardiography, 2) multiomics (genome, transcriptome, proteome, metabolome, microbiome) in cancer, 3) systemic and cerebral perfusion in humans using NAD+ precursors, 4) stress and burnout countermeasures in high performance operations of medical personnel, 5) EEG monitoring and molecular countermeasures focused on protecting against brain injury/concussion in athletes engaged in contact sports, and others.

 Dr. Schmidt did his PhD research in Molecular Medicine and Biochemistry within the Life Sciences Division at NASA Ames Research Center under the Chief Medical Officer, Ralph Pelligra, MD.
 At NASA, he was involved in research on the NASA 20-G Long-Arm Human Centrifuge, conducting the longest continuous human hypergravity exposures in history.
 This also included work with the Human Information Processing Research Branch at NASA, under Mal Cohen, PhD.
+His subsequent gravitational work utilized the NASA 20G long radius (27.36 ft.) and short radius (8.36 ft.) centrifuge to quantify effects of different G levels, radii, and their resulting gravity gradients on body fluid distribution, cardiovascular regulatory responses, molecular network changes (e.g., metabolome), and the effect of lower limb exercise.

 Dr. Schmidt actively supports the Wounded War Heroes Foundation, where he has been involved in taking military vets and wounded warriors into the wilderness to be immersed in the wild and also experience the togetherness of the group.
 A second objective is to hunt, fish, and bring in additional food for their families.
 He also supports the SEAL Legacy Foundation, which provides college scholarships to the children of Navy SEALs who lost their lives in the line of duty.